We've independently reviewed this article to make sure it's as accurate as we can make it.

 The cost of installing a mini split system depends on a lot of factors.
-Generally, a basic installation can be anywhere between $300 to $1,000 depending on any logistics issues and the number of units you need installed.
+Generally, a basic installation can be anywhere between $1,000 to $3,000 for labour, depending on any logistics issues and the number of units you need installing.

 Another factor is whether you’re using a single or multi-zone system.
 The latter being more complex to set up (and longer to test).

 Installation costs can also extend to other parts of the system, too.
 If you’re installing the exterior unit onto the ground, you’ll probably want a concrete pad installed to hold and protect it.
 This can cost around $75-$150 per pad.

 Further, you may need new electric circuits to accommodate the air conditioners.
 Professionally these can cost between $400-$1,000 to get installed by a licensed electrician.

 Do I Need A Licence Or Permit To Install A Mini Split AC?